brsteph/AzADR/enterpriseScaleDecisionSet/esADR-102.md

     * iboss
     * [ ] Enables branch to branch traversal through hub
     * [ ] Enables region to region traversal through hub
-    * [ ] Baseline security enabled by default
+    * [ ] Baseline security able to be enabled on spokes, regardless of spoke configuration
   * Limitations & Consequences
+    * [ ] Baseline security able to be enabled on spokes, regardless of spoke configuration
-    * [ ] Other third-party NVAs are not able to be deployed in to the Hub
+    * [ ] Other third-party NVAs are not able to be deployed in to the Hub -
     * [ ] Using a secure hub prevents branch to branch and hub to hub routing
     * [ ] Individual site to site VPN tunnels are capped at 1 Gbps
-    * [ ] Virtual network gateways are not able to be created in spokes of a Virtual WAN hub; network gateways can only be deployed in the hub
+    * [ ] Virtual network gateways are not able to be created in spokes of a Virtual WAN hub; network gateways can only be deployed in the hub - **Low Importance**

 * [ ] **Azure Virtual Networks in a Hub and Spoke Configuration**
   * Features & Benefits
-    * [ ] Greater control over hub; able to place multiple VM-based services in to the hub
+    * [ ] Greater control over hub; able to place multiple VM-based services in to the hub - **High Importance**
     * [ ] Ability to deploy more complex routing scenarios
-    * [ ] Ability to use third party network virtual appliances in the hub
+    * [ ] Ability to use third party network virtual appliances in the hub - **High Importance**
     * [ ] Ability to support custom routing scenarios through multiple virtual appliances
   * Limitations & Consequences
     * [ ] Customer managed hub infrastructure, resulting in more management